apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

     }
 }
 ```
-In this case the driver license is expired when the DRL is evaludated because the DriverService generated an expired date for the driver's license thus DMN is not evaluated, so the `validLicense` is `false` and  `trafficViolationResponse` is `null`.
+In this case the driver license is expired when the DRL is evaluated because the  DriverService generated an expired date for the driver's license thus DMN is not evaluated, so the `validLicense` is `false` and  `trafficViolationResponse` is `null`.

 ## Deploying with Kogito Operator